Also known as: sun poisoning.

 Pink or red skin, heat, pain, itching, tenderness, welling, blisters, headache, fatigue and fever are all potential symptoms of sunburn.

 What are sunburn care options?

-Avoiding sun exposure or wearing sunscreen or other sun-protective clothing are the best ways to prevent a sunburn.
-If one occurs, cool compresses, over-the-counter pain relievers and topical moisturizers can help.
+Avoiding sun exposure by wearing sunscreen or other sun-protective clothing are the best ways to prevent a sunburn.
+If one occurs, cool compresses, over-the-counter pain relievers, and topical moisturizers can help.
 Seek medical attention if the sunburn is severe.

 Reviewed by: Ana Margarita Duarte, MD